-There are many different types of wildlife cameras, depending on what you want to record, ranging from deer, bears, or other critters wandering down a trail to up close shots of birds at a feeder.
+There are many different types of wildlife cameras, depending on what you want to record, ranging from deer, bears, or other critters wandering down a trail to close-ups at bird feeders.

 In general, these cameras allow a range of settings: single photos, a burst of several photos, and short videos.
 Some also record audio, others do not.

 Many work in daylight only, but, if you’re keen on getting footage of nocturnal animals, there are also models with night settings.

 The images are captured on SD cards which you can then save to your computer.
 The camera I’m currently testing (below) also has a phone app with short range remote access and control (25 feet).
 Others also have Wi-Fi capabilities.

 I have owned several of these cameras over the years, and while I do find them worthwhile and keep using them, they are not without their frustrations and limitations.
 With the cost below that of a good, basic pocket camera, it’s best to lower your expectations and enjoy what they can provide.